anoblet/docs/theming.md

   --background-color: #DDDDDD
 }
 ```
 Bear in mind, nothing has actually happened yet.
 We have declared a variable, but we have not used it.
-In order to use the custom property, you would need to do this:
+In order to use the custom property, we would need to do this:

 ```css
   .myChildElement {